 Dimensions | 10-15 feet tall by half or more in spread. |

-Maintenance | In southeastern Wisconsin this plant can winter kill back to the ground.
-Next spring it will regrow.
-I have also read how people cut this back to the ground each year to encourage the new, fresh colorful growth.
-The winters are warmer and these plants tend to die back less.
-(Update 2015), If needed they can be cut back hard to the ground. |
+Maintenance | In southeastern Wisconsin, this plant may die back during winter and regrow in the spring.
+I have also read how people cut this back to the ground each year to encourage new, fresh colorful growth.
+Where the winters are warmer, these plants tend to die back less.
+(Update 2015), If needed, they can be cut back hard to the ground. |

 Misc Facts | Cotinus from the Greek word kotinos, which is Greek for olive and coggygria from kokkugia, the Greek name. |